 Once you have deployed a service to a Region you are unable to move it – you have to re-provision it if you need the primary location to be somewhere else.

 As a final note, while there is a Regional availability model (replication of services between Regions), Microsoft has also introduced the concept of Availability Zones.
 Availability Zones are still being rolled out globally, and are more than just a logical overlay over Regions.
-Interesting times!
+There is a great infographic on the Azure Resiliency website that covers how Regions and Availability Zones work and the value they provide.

 So there we have it, a quick overview of some of the key terms you should be familiar with when getting started with Azure.
 As always, if anything’s unclear or you have any questions feel free to drop a comment below.